Anti-Corruption/reforms/README.md

       "title": "Provide that public elections are publicly funded", "body": "Campaigns for public elections need to be publicly funded..."
     }

+***The API is currenly in Beta.
+All resources and fields may be modified, deprecated or removed without prior notice.***

 ### Requirements